01 of 07

 Vegetable tempura is a vegetarian option that's usually available at most Japanese restaurants.
 Even if you avoid fried foods, tempura is light and crisp, rather than greasy, so you'll find it not quite as heavy as French fries or other deep-fried foods.
 It only fries for a minute or two, rather than until inundated with oil.
 The veggies should still be a bit crunchy!
 Japanese tempura batter at restaurants will often, though not always, contain eggs, but it's quite easy to make egg-free vegan tempura at home.

 Japanese edamame is a staple at most Japanese restaurants, and they're the perfect anytime snack for vegetarians and vegans.
 They're great whether fresh or frozen and full of healthy soy protein.
 Edamame is the perfect Japanese food for vegetarians and vegans!
 No recipe needed–just boil or steam, add a bit of salt and enjoy.
-You can't go wrong.Continue to 5 of 8 below.
+You can't go wrong.Continue to 5 of 7 below.

 Miso soup is another one of the foods you'll find at just about every Japanese restaurant, and it is usually, though not always, vegetarian (and vegan).
 The basic ingredients are miso, seaweed, and tofu, and a little soy sauce, sesame oil, or other seasonings flavor the simple broth.
-Vegetarians and vegans can enjoy miso soup at home, as it's one of the quickest and easiest Japanese food dishes to create.
+Vegetarians and vegans can enjoy miso soup, three ways, as it's one of the quickest and easiest Japanese food dishes to create.

 Soba noodles, made from buckwheat flour are a common ingredient in Japanese cuisine, often served in a plain broth, or in a chilled salad.
 Soba is the base for a number of traditional Japanese dishes, a handful of which are vegetarian, but of course, you can prepare your soba noodles any way you choose.
 In our Japanese soba noodle recipe, traditional ingredients, including sesame oil, rice vinegar, and shiitake mushrooms flavor the noodles, which are served chilled, as a salad.